Matthew Kennedy (footballer, born 1997): Greater Western Sydney career (2016–2017)

 Kennedy made his debut against the in round 13 of the 2016 AFL season.
-In an impressive performance, he kicked three goals as the Giants defeated Essendon by a 27 points.
+In an impressive performance, he kicked three goals as the Giants defeated Essendon by 27 points.

 Carlton career (2018–2024)

 In October 2017, Kennedy was traded to Carlton.

-Carlton demoted Kennedy to the rookie at the end of the 2020 season to make salary cap space due to the coronavirus pandemic; but after a successful 2021 season he was re-elevated to the senior list for 2022.
+Carlton demoted Kennedy to the rookie list at the end of the 2020 season to make salary cap space due to the coronavirus pandemic; but after a successful 2021 season he was re-elevated to the senior list for 2022.

 Western Bulldogs career (2024–)

 Kennedy was again traded after the 2024 AFL season, this time to the Western Bulldogs.

+Statistics

+Updated to the end of round 22, 2026.